Deans Court: Traditions

 The Welcome BBQ in September is one of the first social events of the year used to welcome new students.
 Immediately, residents are invited to partake in traditions such as croquet to bring together residents old and new.
 Throughout the year, residents take advantage of the Deans Court gardens with various events accompanied by drinks, music, and games.
+However, in recent years (likely due to the unpredictable weather in St Andrews) a pizza party has been held indoors.

 The main garden is also a popular location for Deans Court alumni to hold weddings and wedding photo-shoots.
 Indeed, many couples meet over the dining table in the 900 year-old dining room, and it is only fitting that many return to take their vows at the same location that brought them together.

 Alumni Activity

 Through the years there have been a few alumni groups associated with Deans Court.
 In more recent years, these have mostly been focused on particular year groups.
 As of 2019, however, a new Deans Court Alumni Association was founded by the residents, with the aim of fostering the friendships developed between the residents of each year, in addition to developing the inter-year network, and charting the history and experiences of the residents.

 The Deans Court Alumni Association is affiliated with the University of St Andrews, and was received with great enthusiasm, both from the younger and older generations of Deans Court alumni.
 They have a Facebook page as well as their own website.